rrr-dw/typing_practice_anywhere/README.md

 Choose the best-fit colors for your environment!
 Changes will be applied immediately so that you can see how cool your color looks like as you tweak them.

 # Alpha Version Now
-I used to type along what I want to memorize, and it was quite effective.
+I used to type out what I want to memorize, and it was quite effective.
 As many of the contents I was memorizing were from the Internet, I have automated what I was doing by integrating the process into the web browser as this extension.

 I'm now actively maintaining this extension to fix bugs and expand functionality.
 So any bug reports or feature requests are welcome.
 I'll appreciate any of them.